I learned the word tsundoku in a New Yorker short story written by Camille Bordas called “Most Die Young.” Wikipedia defines tsundoku as follows:

 Now I know my condition has a name.
 At last count, I have 125 books left to read.

 book by book

 The title of this book review section is inspired by a lovely, generous book by Ann Lamott called Bird by Bird.
 First published in 1994, the subtitle of the book reveals its remit: Some Observations on Writing and Life.

-I had never heard of the book until last year’s end of season get-together of my critique group.
+I had never heard of the book until an end of season get-together of my critique group.
 As fellow writers, we share our manuscripts with each other for comment and support.
 For this session, we brought our favorite book on writing.
 First we explained why we chose that book.
 Then, if so requested, we agreed to lend our treasure to one of our number.

 I borrowed Lamott’s book from my friend and fellow writer, Anna, after hearing how gentle and kind Lamott can be.
 The inspiration for the title of her book is one example (p.18-19):

 [T]hirty years ago my older brother, who was ten years old at the time, was trying to get a report on birds written that he’d had three months to write, which was due the next day.
 We were out at our family cabin in Bolinas, and he was at the kitchen table close to tears, surrounded by binder paper and pencils and unopened books on birds, immobilized by the hugeness of the task ahead.
 Then my father sat down beside him, put his arm around my brother’s shoulders, and said, “Bird by bird, buddy.
 Just take it bird by bird.”

 Writing is like getting into a cold swimming pool.
 You can try to inch in, hoping the water will warm if you can wait long enough.
 You can jump in, feet first and nose held tight and hope you don’t hit rock bottom.
 Or you can dive to the floor of that pool, now alarming close to your bulging eyes.
 However it is you write, you’re going to get wet.